 On the next page you will find details about my collaborative and relational approach, belief that all humans are worthy of love and are doing their best to survive the traumas they have been faced with, love of storytelling, and fundamental value towards authentically facing the suffering inherent within human existence.
 All of these values are deeply rooted in the community and culture I come from.

-When I am not in my therapist chair, you can likely find me with my partner, friends, and dog Sisu.
+When I am not in my therapist chair, you can likely find me with my partner, adorable daughter, friends, and dog Sisu.
 You can also find me cooking, weightlifting, in the mountains, or watching super hero movies.
 I love humor and flirting with the line between deeply meaningful conversation and the deeply sarcastic bullshit.

 Growing up in rural Alaska provided me a unique perspective and a fire inside my heart to fight for Indigenous rights, sovereignty, and people.
 Yet, it was not until beginning my doctoral internship at CSU that I began truly unpacking my own privileges, being held accountable for the impacts I was having, and paying attention to the larger intersecting oppressive systems.